Cray-HPE/docs-csm/operations/security_and_authentication/Change_Air-Cooled_Node_BMC_Credentials.md

 # Change Air-Cooled Node BMC Credentials

-This procedure describes how to use the System Adminostrator Toolkit's `sat bmccreds` command to set a global credential for all BMCs on air-cooled nodes.
+This procedure describes how to use the System Administrator Toolkit's `sat bmccreds` command to set a global credential for all BMCs on air-cooled nodes.

 ### Limitations